 Sounds strange, but it’s so incredibly true.

-Preschool language arts was no longer over complicated and complex!
-Huge Win!
+Preschool language arts was no longer over complicated and complex – huge win!

-This feel certainly carries on throughout the older levels as well.
+The feeling of ease certainly carries on throughout the older levels as well.

 Our K Primer Story

 This is the good stuff you guys!

 Unfortunately, I wasn’t taught to have a love for literature and struggled with reading my entire childhood!
 So teaching a child to read was literally one of my biggest fears as a new homeschool mom.